 You may use your uOttawa card for purchases where accepted by uOttawa service providers, provided funds are available in your account.
 The purchase of alcohol, cigarettes, gift cards or lottery tickets is prohibited.
 The uOttawa card does not provide credit.
 Cash-back transactions are not permitted.
-The University reserves the right to deduct any outstanding balance on your student account from any refund of uOttawa card funds you may receive.
+The University reserves the right to deduct any outstanding balance on your student account from any refund of uOttawa card funds you may receive (see section 9, refunds).

 The uOttawa Card may contain different types of accounts.
 Accounts are made available depending on the services to which you are granted access.
 For further information on which accounts your card gives you access to, contact the uOttawa Card Service.

 You are responsible for all use of your uOttawa card, including debits made as a result of misuse of your uOttawa card.
 If you would like to dispute any purchases made using your uOttawa card, you must first try to settle the dispute directly with the service provider.
 In some circumstances, the University may be able to provide assistance in resolving disputed or declined transactions (see section 5).